Skip to main content

 React

-Apollon ships a React component, a context provider, and subscription hooks from the /react subpath so the editor shares your host's copy of React, MUI, emotion, and xyflow instead of bundling a second one.
+Apollon ships a React component, a context provider, and subscription hooks from its main entry (@tumaet/apollon).
+React and @xyflow/react are external peers, so the component renders on your host's copy — there is never a second React or xyflow.

 import type { UMLModel } from "@tumaet/apollon"